 Honestly, is it just me or is the idea of travelling to the U.S. as an outsider just like, no thanks?
 I’m gonna quote Bowie here and say, I’m afraid of Americans.
-Obviously not all Americans, but let’s not parse this out like certain turds insist on doing with #notallmen.
-I’m married to a New Yorker and I love him and he’s wonderful.
-But still, as a whole?
-No, thanks.
-I think if I was going to travel to the U.S., I’d pick all the blue states for my destinations.
-I feel my risk of running into bigoted, racist assholes and people carrying guns for no reason is significantly lowered.
+Obviously not all Americans, but as a whole?
+No, thanks again.
+I think if I was going to travel to the U.S., I’d pick places where my risk of running into bigoted, racist assholes and people carrying guns for no reason is significantly lowered.
 I don’t want to die just because I wanted to see the Grand Canyon, you know what I mean?

 But, I digress…